Gilwell Park: Buildings of note

 The Lid, which originally consisted of a roof but no walls, was a wet-weather shelter built in 1967.
 In 2009, the building was renovated and now houses a large activity hall, two classrooms, staff space and a large store room.
 The activity hall houses all the indoor activities on-site, including an archery range and climbing walls.
 In front of The Lid is the R. Tait McKenzie statue, The Ideal Scout, which was gifted by the Boy Scouts of America in 1966.

 The Barnacle was built in 1950 as a first-aid centre but later became a volunteer-run cottage hospital for visitors and the local community.
 It housed a six-bed ward, isolation room, dental surgery, X-ray room and operating theatre.
 In the late 1980s, the building became volunteer accommodation until it was decommissioned in 2016 with the opening of the International Volunteer Lodge.
 As of 2022, the building is empty and has an uncertain future.

 The Pigsty, a small gardener’s shed located on The Orchard, has been preserved as the first campsite at Gilwell Park.
 The first group of Rover Scouts who arrived to prepare the site when it was purchased in 1919 slept here when the weather proved too inclement to pitch their tents.

+The Syd Kesseler Centre opened in November 2025 and now houses the activity centre reception, shop and interactive gallery showing the history of Scouting and Gilwell Park.
+The building includes a modern timber extension and a refurbishment of The Lodge to house the reception and office facilities of the activity centre.